 Overly-acidic bile also causes reflux (the backflow of bile through the pancreatic duct), up the small intestine, into the stomach, and up into the esophagus.
 Likewise, bile reflux affects the duodenum and stomach, causing inflammation, ulcers and cancer.
 Acid reflux and bile reflux often appear together, further inflaming the lining of the esophagus and increasing the possibility of esophageal cancer.

-Acidosis is not only one of the primary pancreatic cancer causes, it is believed to be the basic foundation of all disease.
-We need to understand the simple process of alkalizing our body and the important role a properly alkalized body plays in restoring and maintaining overall health.
+Acidosis may be a contributing factor to pancreatic cancer.
+We need to understand the important role a properly alkalized body plays in restoring and maintaining overall health.
 Our glands and organs function properly in exact proportion to the alkaline and acid levels in our system.

-ACIDOSIS IS THE CAUSE OF MOST CANCERS.
-SO REMOVE THE CAUSE!
-The major cause of most diseases and cancers, including breast cancer, pancreatic cancer, colon cancer, liver cancer, lung cancer and even skin cancer, is acidosis.
-Acidosis causes body tissue to become acidified.
+Acidosis could be a major contributor to most diseases and cancers, including breast cancer, pancreatic cancer, colon cancer, liver cancer, lung cancer and even skin cancer.
+Acidosis may cause body tissue to become acidified.
 Acidified body tissue lacks the proper amount of oxygen required to keep them healthy.
-Unhealthy body tissue can develop into cancerous cells in any part of your body.
+Unhealthy body tissue may develop into cancerous cells in any part of your body.

 There are two factors that are always present with cancer cells: (1) an acidic pH and (2) a lack of oxygen.
 Both factors are produced by acidosis.

-What Causes Acidosis?
-Acidosis is usually the result of eating acid forming diets, but can also result from medications, medical conditions such as severe forms of diabetes and viruses.
-SO REMOVE THE CAUSE!
+What Might Cause Acidosis?
+Acidosis is often the result of eating acid-forming diets, but can also result from medications and medical conditions such as severe forms of diabetes and viruses.

-Since acid-forming diets are 95% of the reason for the development of Acidosis, then you need to "REMOVE THE CAUSE" and start by implementing the anti-cancer diet known as The The AAA Diet®.
-This Diet will oxygenate your body tissue instead of acidifying them.
-It will supply your body with the full complement of vitamins, minerals and nutrients required for you to attain ultimate health, power, strength and endurance.
+Since acid-forming diets may contribute to the development of Acidosis, implementing a healthy diet such as The AAA Diet® may help restore your health.
+This diet will supply your body with the full complement of vitamins, minerals and nutrients required for you to attain better health, power, strength and endurance.